 Entertainment: $500 – $1,500

 Sooner or later most students want to take a break from their studies.
 While colleges and universities offer a ton of free entertainment options, it’s important to budget in any costs associated with the odd night out or moderate luxury purchases.

 Small costs such as a daily double-double, or even birthday presents for your friends and family can be easy to forget about as you plan for your school year.

 Your total: $17,000 – $27,000

-To recap, consider all your expenses throughout the year to determine how much money you’ll need to save.
+To recap, consider all your post-secondary expenses throughout the year to determine how much money you’ll need to save.
 You might fall in a low, moderate or high budget, depending on your anticipated expenses.

 Be realistic with your costs as you review your own personal financial situation — it’s better to face the reality of your budget than to be surprised later in the year.